The Day Shall Come: Reception

-On Metacritic, the film has a weighted average score of 71% based on reviews from 21 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 70% based on reviews from 21 critics, indicating "generally favorable reviews".

 John DeFore of The Hollywood Reporter wrote: "The film represents another leap forward for [Morris], who has had a long career in the U.K. but whose work may always remain too biting to find broad success Stateside."

-Peter Debruge of Variety praised the performance of "talented newcomer Marchánt Davis" but was critical of Kendrick for not being a good fit for this particular role.
+Of Marchánt's performance, Terry Staunton of Radio Times says "Davis impresses as both a comic presence and as a man struggling with more personal demons in a movie that provokes thought as much as it pokes fun."